Here, we introduce all our resident organisations so you can explore who they are and what they do.

 THE CHINA-BRITAIN BUSINESS COUNCIL (CBBC)

-Research network CXS is Scotland’s centre of expertise on climate change.
+Research network ClimateXChange is Scotland’s centre of expertise on climate change.
 It works on behalf of the Scottish Government and its agencies, acting as a knowledge broker between researchers and policy.
-CXC aims to deliver the best ideas, knowledge and evidence to teams developing climate policies for Scotland.
+ClimateXChange aims to deliver the best ideas, knowledge and evidence to teams developing climate policies for Scotland.

 EAST AFRICA SISAL COMPANY